Amaranthus caudatus: Nutrition

 The flavourful and gluten-free A. caudatus is very high in protein and essential amino acids, such as lysine, which are typically deficient in plant protein.
 In terms of nutritional content, A. caudatus protein is virtually similar to milk protein (casein), and it complements the nutritional quality of foods derived from flours of corn, rice, or wheat.
 As a result, A. caudatus is particularly beneficial for infants, children, and pregnant and lactating women, but also vegetarians and vegans.

 A. caudatus is high in dietary fiber and minerals such as iron, magnesium and manganese.
 Its frequent consumption could help to reduce hypertension and cholesterol.
 A. caudatus has also been found to have anthelmintic, antinociceptive, antipyretic, anticancer, antiallergenic, antidiabetic, immune system stimulation, cardioprotective, hepatoprotective, and antibacterial properties.

 Culinary use and dishes

 There are several uses of kiwicha.
 When ground, it can be used as flour but also as breading for sweets and main dishes when crushed.
-Seeds can be popped as popcorn on a pan and, like oats, can be eaten with milk as cereals.
+Seeds can be popped like popcorn in a pan and, like oats, it can be eaten with milk as cereal.